LuisDrmn/LoLCompanion/README.md

 # LoLCompanion for Mac

-A native Mac app that aims to be like Mobalytics or Blitz.gg for League of Legends.
+A native Mac app that aims to be like Mobalytics or Blitz.gg for League of Legends but in Swift and open source.

 ![CleanShot 2023-01-26 at 10 47 15](https://user-images.githubusercontent.com/5419579/214805772-fec1fce0-bbf9-44c9-8c5d-6e3829756fc0.png)